Buy Low Price From Here Now

 Technical Details

-- Signals with beeps and flashes when ideal temperature is reached
+- Digital thermometer with 14 pre-programmed settings for hot oil and candy- Signals with beeps and flashes when ideal temperature is reached

 - Large LCD monitor; splatter/heat shield; pivoting stainless-steel probe